 (The only previous South African Grenache Blanc I’ve enjoyed this much was Chris Williams’s Foundry 2013 that garnered a sizeable amount of praise in the UK media, including very favourable commentary from Tim Atkin MW and Victoria Moore of The Telegraph broadsheet newspaper.)

 Partially skin Fermented in a combination of open top wood fermenters (20%) and Eggs (80%), then aged in concrete and old oak, this compelling white has a very pronounced saline, sea breeze, briney salinity mixed with yellow stone fruits, white flowers and crunchy white peaches.
-The palate is taught, displaying a zippy freshness, and a dusty, granitic, alka seltzer mineral complexity.
+The palate is taut, displaying a zippy freshness, and a dusty, granitic, alka seltzer mineral complexity.
 There are some waxy phenolics adding texture and extra depth, but the wine retains great tension and remains fine and focused from start to finish.
 A genuinely impressive, high achieving expression of Grenache Blanc.
 Chapeau Donovan!

 (Wine Safari Score: 94+/100 Greg Sherwood MW)